aktos-io/link-with-server/README.md

 # Setup per Node (on every node deployment)

-1. Clone this repository into NODE:
+1. Clone this repository:

        git clone https://github.com/aktos-io/link-with-server --init --recursive

-2. Create public/private key pair on NODE:
+2. Create public/private key pair:

        ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

-2. Copy your node's public key to `/home/forward/.ssh/authorized_keys` on RENDEZVOUS_SERVER in your favourite way.
+3. Copy your node's public key to `/home/forward/.ssh/authorized_keys` file on RENDEZVOUS_SERVER in your favourite way.

         # Basically, just copy and paste your public key:
         $ cat ~/.ssh/id_rsa.pub
         ....your public key to select, copy and paste into authorized_keys...

-3. Edit your configuration file (`./config.sh`).
+4. Edit the configuration file (`./config.sh`).

-4. Make `link-with-server.sh` run on startup on NODE.
+5. Make `link-with-server.sh` run on startup.

     > Running this script in background is your responsibility.
     > Preferred way is running with `aktos-io/service-runner`